 The biggest reason for Disney World ticket prices being so expensive is high demand.
 Disney World has capacity limitations at the parks, so without increasing supply, raising Disney World ticket prices is Disney’s way of handling increasing consumer demand.

 In addition, Disney World offers top-tier rides, food, shows, and more, and maintaining the high standard of all of these experiences comes at a cost.
 Taking care of their parks, Cast Members, land, transportation systems, and more than 25 resorts is an expensive ordeal.
-Disney World has also been expanding its offerings in recent years, with new additions like TRON: Lightcycle / Run, Guardians of the Galaxy: Cosmic Rewind recently added and more coming soon, like Moana's Journey of Water later this year and Tiana’s Bayou Adventure in 2024.
+Disney World has also been expanding its offerings in recent years, with new additions like Tiana’s Bayou Adventure that recently opened and major new Disney World rides and expansions in the works, including a new Monsters Inc. land in Hollywood Studios, a villains land in Magic Kingdom, two new Cars attractions coming to Frontierland in Magic Kingdom, and a new tropical Americas land featuring Indiana Jones and Encanto coming to Animal Kingdom.
 With the value of the parks increasing due to these new attractions, ticket prices will reflect this.

 Types of Disney World Tickets